 8. Use Positive Imagery to Realize Your Best Shape

-Visualization is helpful to athletes and health enthusiasts of any age, but it is even more helpful for people over the age of 50.
+Visualization is helpful to athletes and health enthusiasts of any age, but it is even more helpful for people over 50.

-Back when I turned 40 (almost a decade ago) and went online to try to find out about the physiological changes that happen to men as they age, and how best to deal with those changes, I couldn’t find the information I needed.
+When I turned 40 (almost a decade ago) and went online to learn about the physiological changes that happen to men as they age and how best to deal with those changes, I couldn’t find the information I needed.
 I couldn’t even find many images of fit men over 40.

 All the fitness magazines had images of guys in their 20s and 30s, but very few images of men in their 50s, 60s, and beyond.